 4. Coulombic Efficiency Testing

-Coulombic efficiency testing measures a battery’s efficiency by checking how efficient it is at converting electrical energy during charge-discharge cycles.
+Coulombic efficiency testing measures a battery’s efficiency by checking how efficiently it converts electrical energy during charge-discharge cycles.
 It measures the number of electrons that a battery uses during charging and is able to recover during discharge.

-The maximum Coulombic efficiency that a battery can have is 100%, which means it retains all the energy it receives.
+A battery’s maximum Coulombic efficiency is 100%, which means it retains all the energy it receives.

 You can use this battery testing method by charging and discharging your battery under the same conditions and monitoring the flow of electrons throughout.
-Calculate the difference to get the Coulombic efficiency of your battery.
+Calculate the difference to get your battery’s coulombic efficiency.

 Featured Image by jannoon028 on Freepik